AdaCore/ada-spark-rfcs/considered/rfc-oop.rst

 Future possibilities
 ====================

-One important aspect of Ada is to allow data to be as static as possible.
-OOP typically requires the use of pointer.
-The Max_Size proposal (https://github.com/QuentinOchem/ada-spark-rfcs/blob/max_size/considered/max_size.rst) is a independent proposal to allow polymorphic object residing in automatic memory section such as fields or stack.

 Some of the notations introduced could be extended to other types, such as protected or tasks types.

 The "with private;" notation should also be extended to nested packages, allowing to differenciate to nest the private part of a